Jéssica Delboni

-Jéssica Correa Delboni (born 7 September 1993) is a Brazilian mixed martial artist, currently competing in the atomweight division of Invicta FC, where she is the former Atomweight champion.
+Jéssica Correa Delboni (born 7 September 1993) is a Brazilian mixed martial artist, currently competing in the atomweight and strawweight divisions of Invicta FC, where she is a former Atomweight champion.

 Mixed martial arts career

 Early career

 Delboni made her professional debut against Juliana Costa at HCC 12.
 She won the fight by unanimous decision.
 Delboni likewise won her next two fights against Cristiane Lima and Bianca Sattelmayer by unanimous decision.

 Delboni was scheduled to fight Joice Mara at Shooto Brasil 74.
 She won the fight by unanimous decision.

 Delboni was next scheduled to fight Pamela Ferreira at Angels & Fight Contest 2.
 She won the fight by unanimous decision.
-Delboni was afterwards scheduled to fight Bruna Brasil at Maringá Combat 5.
+She was afterwards scheduled to fight Bruna Brasil at Maringá Combat 5.
 Delboni won the fight by TKO.

 Delboni was scheduled to fight Liana Pirosin at Imortal FC 8.
 She beat Pirosin by unanimous decision.

 Invicta and Shooto Brasil

 On April 15, 2018, multiple media outlets announced that Delboni had signed with Invicta Fighting Championships.

 Delboni was scheduled to make her Invicta debut against Ashley Cummins at Invicta FC 32: Spencer vs. Sorenson.
 The fight was also Delboni's atomweight debut.
 Cummins won the fight by unanimous decision.

 Delboni was scheduled to fight Maiara Amanajás in a strawweight bout at Shooto Brasil 91.
 She won the fight by split decision.

 For her next fight, Delboni returned both to Invicta and atomweight, being scheduled to fight Lindsey VanZandt at Invicta FC 36 - Sorenson vs. Young.
 Delboni was once again won by split decision.

 Delboni moved back up in weight to strawweight to fight Julia Polastri for the vacant Shooto Brasil strawweight title, at Shooto Brasil 97.
 Polastri won the fight by a second-round knockout.

 Delboni was scheduled to fight the former Invicta Atomweight champion Herica Tiburcio in a strawweight bout, at Invicta FC 42: Cummins vs. Zappitella.
 Delboni won the fight by unanimous decision.

 Her victory against a former champion earned Delboni the right to challenge Alesha Zappitella for the Invicta FC Atomweight Championship at Invicta 44: Rodríguez vs. Torquato.
 Zappitella won the fight by majority decision.
 Two of the judges scored the fight 48-47 in Zappitella's favor, while the third judge scored it 48-47 in Delboni's favor.
 All of the media members scored the fight for Delboni.

 Delboni participated in the Invicta FC Phoenix Tournament, which was held to determine the next atomweight title challenger.
 Delboni won the quarterfinal and semifinal bouts against Tabatha Watkins and Marisa Messer-Belenchia by decision, and faced Lindsey VanZandt in the finals.
 She beat VanZandt by unanimous decision, with scores of 30-27, 29-28 and 29-28.